Ranked SaaS replacement guide

 5 Best Mailchimp Alternatives for 2026

 Mailchimp works for basic email marketing, but its pricing climbs fast, automation is limited on lower tiers, and unsubscribed contacts still count toward your bill.
-If any of that sounds familiar, here are five alternatives worth considering.
+If any of that sounds familiar, or you need a stronger free, e-commerce, or CRM-first option, here are five apps similar to Mailchimp that are worth considering.

 Quick Summary